AryaSalokhe/SQL-Datawarehouse-Project/README.md

 ## End-to-End Data Warehousing & Analytics Solution
 **SQL Server | ETL | Data Modelling | Analytics**

 This project demonstrates the design and implementation of a modern **data warehouse and analytics solution** using SQL Server.
-It covers the full data lifecycle—from raw data ingestion to transformation, modelling, and analytics reporting—following industry-standard data engineering practices.
+It covers the full data lifecycle from raw data ingestion to transformation, modelling, and analytics reporting following industry-standard data engineering practices.

 ---